 7) Apple Cinnamon Oatmeal

-Apple cinnamon oatmeal is my go-to breakfast when I want something warm that I can make in 7 minutes.
-The grated apple (rather than sliced) makes the whole bowl taste sweeter, and I didn’t have to add any sugar!
+Why Apple Cinnamon Oatmeal belongs here: This is my go-to breakfast when I want something warm that I can make in 7 minutes.
+The whole bowl tastes sweeter, and I didn’t have to add any sugar!

-Substitute: Steel-cut oats require more time (20-25 mins) and have a chewier consistency.
-The apple slot can be filled with either a pear or a banana.
+Note: Steel-cut oats need (20-25 mins) and have a chewier texture.
+You can substitute the apple for a pear or a banana.

 8) Hummus Toast

-Why pick this for breakfast: Hummus on toast is the savory breakfast of your dreams: quick, filling, and made from stuff you probably already have.
-Don’t undervalue this one.
+Why Hummus Toast makes the cut: Hummus on toast is your savory breakfast dream: quick, filling, and made from stuff you probably already have.
+Don’t sleep on this one.

-Toast until crisp a thick slice of whole-grain or sourdough bread.
-Use 2-3 tablespoons of hummus (better to use homemade, but a decent store brand is okay).
-Add sliced cucumber, halved cherry tomatoes, thin slices of red onion (if desired), and a dash of za’atar or everything bagel seasoning.
-An olive oil drizzle and a couple of cracks of black pepper.
-If you want to add more protein to the dish, consider adding a soft-boiled egg.
+Toast a thick slice of whole grain or sourdough bread until crisp.
+Mix 2-3 tablespoons of hummus (homemade is best, but a good store brand will work) with sliced cucumber, halved cherry tomatoes, (thinly sliced) red onion (if desired), and a sprinkle of za’atar or everything bagel seasoning.

-Swap: I Smashed white beans seasoned with lemon and garlic work the same way.
-Muhammara and Babaganoush take up the same spot with different taste profiles.
+Swap: I smashed white beans seasoned with lemon and garlic work the same way.

 9) Shakshuka

-Why choose this for breakfast: Shakshuka takes 20 minutes and makes you feel fancy.
-Eggs poached in a spiced tomato sauce is the kind of breakfast that makes a Tuesday feel like it’s time for a weekend brunch.
+Why Shakshuka pulls its weight: Shakshuka takes 20 minutes and makes you feel fancy.
+Eggs poached in a spiced tomato sauce are the kind of breakfast that makes a Tuesday feel like it’s time for a weekend brunch.

 Nathaniel’s Pantry Notes: Eggs for Breakfast (and How Not to Ruin Them)